nhjschulz/cfsm/README.md

 The CFSM pattern is surprisingly simple.
 There are no complex logic sequences or loops in CFSM.
-Processing boils down to a NULL checked function pointer call to delegate operation requests to state objects.
+Processing boils down to a NULL checked function pointer call to delegate operation requests to state dependend handlers.
 This simplicity makes the pattern also usable for functional safety applications.
 The functionality is easy to test and review.

 ## Benefits